MrBrownDazii/D3-challenge/README.md

 ![screenshot](https://github.com/ejhagee/D3-Data-Journalism/blob/master/images/screenshot.png)

 ### Description
-This project uses D3.js to visualize some state-level data about population health based on 2014 U.S. Census data.
+This project uses D3.js to visualize state-level data information on  population health retrieved from the U.S. Census data.
 It similates an on-line newpaper article with an interactive visualization.
-Three risk factors (obesity, smoking, and uninsurance rates) are plotted against three perhaps underlying factors (income, poverty rate, and age).
+Three risk factors (obesity, smoking, and uninsurance rates) are plotted against three underlying factors which are income, poverty rate, and age.

 ### File Structure
-- The base webpage template is index.html.
+- Webpage is in index.html format
 - The assets folder contains everything else of relevance
 - assets/css holds two styling files, styles.css and d3style.css
 - assets/data holds the data set in data.csv
 - assets/js holds .eslintrc.json and app.js, the latter of which runs the javascript code that contains the visualization

 ### Running
-Due to loading in a csv file, many browsers will fail to load this unless run on an http server.
-This project was developed with the `python -m http.server` method.
+This project was deployed with the help of running`python -m http.server` to create the localhost:8000 using the internet broswer to access the Data Visual.